NanaBalqis/MiuMiu-Website-Food-ordering-delivery-e-commerce-/README.md

 we build this project everything from scratch using PHP, SQL, HTML, CSS, JavaScript and Jquery language.
 This project such a challenging project for us as Diploma student, it is also take us 3 month to succesfully completed this project.
-We are so happy to give our best in this project, we manage to did 82% complete everything succesfull with Create, Update, Delete and Read function. i would love to mention and ThankYou all my partner in contributed in this project :-
+We are so happy to give our best in this project, we manage to did 82% complete everything succesfull with Create, Update, Delete and Read function. i would love to mention and ThankYou all my partner that contributed in this project :-

 Nurainaa Balqis (Leader, Front-end and Back-end)
 Wan Fatihah (Back-end)